 - 1).
 Restate the assessment question(s) (from the Assessment plan): Can students correctly use the preterite and imperfect tenses?
-Can students correctly us the indicative and subjunctive moods in Spanish? - 2).
+Can students correctly use the indicative and subjunctive moods in Spanish? - 2).
 Summarize the assessment results.
 A narrative summary is required.
 Charts, tables or graphs are encouraged but optional.
-The mean score on the exam in the on-campus class was 58%.
-All of the dual credit schools, with one exception, exceeded the mean score of the on-campus class.
-The exception was only one point lower. - 3).
+The mean score on the exam in the on-campus class was 52%.
+All of the dual credit schools exceeded the mean score of the on-campus class. - 3).
 INTERPRETATION Discuss how the results answer the assessment question(s).
 The results indicated that the majority of students in the dual credit classrooms were able to use these verb tenses and moods at a level higher than the on-campus students. - 4).
 Observations made that were not directly related to the question(s). (i.e. interrater reliability of the scoring tool was low) - 5).
 How did the outcomes of the traditional and alternative format analysis compare? (note "na" if delivery modes were not compared).
 See the interpretation section, #3.